92bondstreet/javascript-empire/5-MINUTES.md

 ---

-types in a URL
+From URL

----

-click on "GO"
+Click on "GO"

 ---